JlnWntr/Lua-Expander/README.md

 # Lua-Expander
-Here’s a Lua script that reads a file, searches for lines containing `dofile('file.lua')`, and replaces them with the content of the referenced file(s).
+Here’s a Lua script that reads a file, searches for lines containing `dofile("file.lua")`, and replaces them with the content of the referenced file(s).
-The process is *recursive*, meaning it will also handle dofile calls within the included files.
+The process is *recursive*, meaning it will also handle `dofile` calls within the included files.

 ## Usage: